apache/cloudstack-documentation/source/plugins/ovs-plugin.rst

 Additional Instance configurations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-In order to enable DPDK on Instance deployments, users should pass addition configuration to Instances.
+In order to enable DPDK on Instance deployments, Users should pass addition configuration to Instances.
 The required configurations are listed on the next section.
 Administrators can allow users to pass additional configurations to their Instances by the Account scoped setting:

 ::